 Mahahual Mexico is a popular stop for cruise ships, yet it remains a quiet seaside village with plenty of local charm.
 Thanks to its location away from the busy tourist centers like Cancun, Playa Del Carmen, and Tulum, Mahahual offers a quiet getaway and more authentic taste of Mexico.

 What is Mahahual known for?

 Mahahual is known for its pristine beaches, world-class diving and relaxed lifestyle.
-It’s a seaside village free from mega resorts and big chain restaurants where most things are uniquely local.
+It’s a seaside village free from big resorts where most things are uniquely local.
 You can walk or bike to most places in Mahahual due to its compact size.